Bhāts

 Beginning from the 13th century and till the establishment of British rule in India, the bards serving the elites were at a higher position in the social hierarchy while the bards serving the non-elites were on a lower position with their social status parallelly experiencing directly proportional changes with the changes in the social standing of their patrons and the "quality of their service attachments".
 From the 16th century, the role of Bhats became very important in cementing the political legitimacy of the rulers.
 During the British colonial era in India, the Bhats were removed from their "positions of authority".

 The present social status of the Bhats of lower castes is viewed as low in the society, and they attempt to Brahminize and Sanskritize themselves for improving their social standing.
 With changing times, they are moving out of villages to capitalize on the new political and economic opportunities.

+The genealogical records that the Bhatts produced and maintained are similar to those that have been created and preserved by the Panda priests at Tirthas, known as Panda Bahis.

 Etymology

 Jeffrey G. Snodgrass states that "'Bhat' is a generic term for 'bard', applied to a range of mythographers including those employed by village nobles".
 Anastasia Piliavsky views the words Bhat and bard as synonymous.
 According to Dharam Singh, the word Bhat belongs to the Sanskrit lexis and its literal meaning is "bard or panegyrist".
 He claims that it is a misbelief that "Bhat is an epithet for a learned Brahman".